-Usually symptoms of lung cancer do not appear until the disease is already in an advanced stage, when it is very hard to cure.
-Even when symptoms of lung cancer do appear, many people may mistake them for other problems, such as an infection or long-term effects from smoking.
+Usually symptoms of lung cancer do not appear until the disease is already at an advanced stage, when it is very hard to cure.
+Even when lung cancer does cause symptoms, many people may mistake them for other problems, such as an infection or long-term effects from smoking.
 This may delay the diagnosis.

-Some lung cancers are diagnosed early because they are found by accident as a result of tests for other medical conditions.
-For example, lung cancer may be found by imaging tests (such as a chest x-ray or chest CT scan), bronchoscopy (viewing the inside of lung airways through a flexible lighted tube), or sputum cytology (microscopic examination of cells in coughed up phlegm) done for other reasons in patients with heart disease, pneumonia, or other lung conditions.
-A small portion of these patients do very well and may be cured of lung cancer.
+Some lung cancers are found early by accident as a result of tests for other medical conditions.
+For example, lung cancer may be found by tests done for other reasons in people with heart disease, pneumonia, or other lung conditions.
+A small number of these people do very well and may be cured of lung cancer.

-Screening is the use of tests or exams to detect a disease in people without symptoms of that disease.
-Doctors have looked for many years for a test that could find lung cancer early and help people live longer, but only in recent years has a study shown that a lung cancer screening test can help lower the risk of dying from this disease.
-Still, small cell lung cancer tends to spread very early, so most lung cancers that are found early are the non-small cell type.
+Screening is the use of tests or exams to find a disease in people who don’t have symptoms.
+A good screening test for lung cancer has been sought for many years, but only in recent years has a study shown that a test known as a low-dose CT (LDCT) scan can help lower the risk of dying from this disease.
+Still, small cell lung cancer tends to spread very early, so most lung cancers that are found before they have spread are the non-small cell type.

 The National Lung Screening Trial

-The National Lung Screening Trial (NLST) was a large clinical trial that looked at using a type of CT scan known as low-dose CT (sometimes called low-dose spiral or helical CT) to screen for lung cancer.
-CT scans of the chest provide more detailed pictures than chest x-rays and are better at finding small abnormalities in the lungs (discussed in more detail in the next section).
-Low-dose CT (LDCT) of the chest uses lower amounts of radiation than a standard chest CT and does not require the use of intravenous (IV) contrast dye.
+The National Lung Screening Trial (NLST) was a large clinical trial that looked at using LDCT of the chest to screen for lung cancer.
+CT scans of the chest provide more detailed pictures than chest x-rays and are better at finding small abnormal areas in the lungs.
+Low-dose CT of the chest uses lower amounts of radiation than a standard chest CT and does not use intravenous (IV) contrast dye.

 The NLST compared LDCT of the chest to chest x-rays in people at high risk of lung cancer to see if these scans could help lower the risk of dying from lung cancer.
-The study included more than 50,000 people aged 55 to 74 who were current or former smokers and were in fairly good health.
-To be on the study, they had to have at least a 30 pack-year history of smoking.
+The study included more than 50,000 people ages 55 to 74 who were current or former smokers and were in fairly good health.
+To be in the study, they had to have at least a 30 pack-year history of smoking.
 A pack-year is the number of cigarette packs smoked each day multiplied by the number of years a person has smoked.
-Someone who smoked a pack of cigarettes per day for 30 years has a 30 pack-year smoking history, as does someone who smoked 2 packs a day for 10 years and then a pack a day for another 10 years.
+Someone who smoked a pack of cigarettes per day for 30 years has a 30 pack-year smoking history, as does someone who smoked 2 packs a day for 15 years.
 Former smokers could enter the study if they had quit within the past 15 years.
-The study did not include people who had a prior history of lung cancer or lung cancer symptoms, if they had part of a lung removed, if they needed to be on oxygen at home to help them breathe, or if they had other serious medical problems.
+The study did not include people who had a history of lung cancer or lung cancer symptoms, if they had part of a lung removed, if they needed to be on oxygen at home to help them breathe, or if they had other serious medical problems.

 LDCT scans also expose people to a small amount of radiation with each test.
 It is less than the dose from a standard CT, but it is more than the dose from a chest x-ray.
 Some people who are screened may end up needing further CT scans, which means more radiation.
 When done in tens of thousands of people, this radiation may cause a few people to develop breast, lung, or thyroid cancers later on.